DANCEcollaborative/bazaar/lightside/PREDICTION_SERVER_PROTOCOL.md

 If you don't list any models, you can load them live by posting to the /upload endpoint.

 This mini server serves the following endpoints on port 8000.
 There is no security; it's just simple http.
+The best way to start testing it out is to run it on a laptop then point your browser to http://localhost:8000/upload

 Endpoints
 ========
 /upload    GET
    -> displays an html form for uploading (with post enctype="multipart/form-data")
             The form collects variables:
-               model -> a model (*.ser or *xml file, saved after configuring Lighside through the UI) modelNick  -> a nickname for the model
+               model -> a model (a *.ser or *xml file, saved from the LightSide workbench) modelNick  -> choose a nickname for the model

 /upload     POST
    -> expects model and modelNick variables; simply remembers the model by that name